 Minimum = $500/year

 Public and private preK-12 school districts, community colleges, area education agencies, and public and private colleges/universities in Iowa are welcome to join EAIS.
-Low membership dues are made possible through matching funds provided by Alliant Energy, Black Hills Energy and MidAmerican Energy.
+Low membership dues are made possible through matching funds provided by Alliant Energy, Black Hills Corporation and MidAmerican Energy.

 - Written and received grants for 11 member schools.
 Matching state lighting grants ranged from $2,707 to $16,500.
 Resulting energy improvements will save each improved building up to $2,721 annually in electric costs.